Blue Jeans -- The New Feminist Uniform?

 Men, a woman wearing jeans is a red flag that you might be dealing with "GID" --"gender identity disorder."
 Her jeans are saying: "I don't want to be a woman.
 I don't want to look good for men.
 I fear and distrust men.
 I want male prerogatives.
 I want to look like a man.
 I want to be a man."

-Feminism which espoused "women's rights" actually has driven femininity underground, torn the sexes asunder, and stripped woman of recognition for being wives and mothers, roles essential to their own fulfillment, to men, and to children and society.
-Young women were told they were rebelling against oppressive patriarchy and inequality and all things bad.
-They never imagined they were betrayed by feminist teachers and politicians, intent on breaking up the family and abandoning us to State and corporate control.
+Feminism espoused "women's rights" but it has driven femininity underground, torn the sexes asunder, and stripped woman of recognition for being wives and mothers, roles essential to their own fulfillment, to men, children and society.

 The Rockefellers are central bankers.
 In the words of insider Carroll Quigley, their ultimate goal is "nothing less than to create a world system of financial control in private hands able to dominate the political system of each country and the economy of the world as a whole.
 This system was to be controlled ...by the central banks...acting in concert." ( Tragedy and Hope, 324)